ppst/zeromq_asyncio_examples/README.md

 In the second example (*zmq_asyncio_example_2.py*), a main routine acts as a client that starts up a *broker* object in a separate thread.
-The broker binds to several ØMQ sockets for communication with *workers* and main requests.
+The broker binds to several ØMQ sockets for communication with *workers* and main routine.
 It also starts a number of *worker* objects as well as a number of asyncio event loops.
 On one of the event loops the broker polls ØMQ sockets and processes messages.
 The other event loops are assigned to separate threads and execute requests directed at workers.